 W.F.
 Calfee, prosecuting attorney, John W. Clapp (Note: John Clapp is a brother to my great great grandmother, Rozzella Clapp McClaskey) and J.P.
-Painter, employed as special prosecutors, appearing for the state and A. G. Knights of Trenton and D. M. Wilson of Milan represented the defendant.
+Painter, employed as special prosecutors, appeared for the state, and A. G. Knights of Trenton and D. M. Wilson of Milan represented the defendant.

-After a brief discussion by the court and the attorneys, it was agreed that the case would be set for hearing at the opera house on the second Monday of February next and an order was made for the sheriff to summons a special venire of one hundred men from which to select the jury of twelve who will set as jurors in the case.
+After a brief discussion by the court and the attorneys, it was agreed that the case would be set for hearing at the opera house on the second Monday of February next, and an order was made for the sheriff to summon a special venire of one hundred men from which to select the jury of twelve who will set as jurors in the case.

-The case has already and will attract a great deal of attention and it is likely that citizens from different parts of this county, as well as other counties, will attend the trial.
+The case has already and will continue to attract a great deal of attention, and it is likely that citizens from different parts of this county, as well as other counties, will attend the trial.

 Both sides are represented by able and distinguished attorneys, and the case will be thoroughly contested.
 Some of the ablest trial lawyers in North Missouri are arrayed against one another, and it is likely no advantage will be gained by either side.
 The trial will no doubt be conducted along high-minded and legal lines.

 The standard only wishes, as all other good citizens do, that justice will prevail. ___________________________________________________________________________16 Jan 2023: A gentleman recently wrote me and asked be how this turned out.
 Daisy was acquitted in less than an hour.
 Sir, I actually emailed you back, but my email was blocked.
 I can send you more clippings about the story.
 Peg